The absolute seawater entropy: Part I. Definition: Computations of seawater entropy

-However, Millero's articles suffer from the fact that they do not take into account the two species OH${}^{-}$ and CO${}^{aq.}_{2}$ considered in the more recent studies and TEOS10.
-Accordingly, it would be interesting to use update and more recent values for the sea-salts entropies and concentrations, like the TEOS10's sea-salts values listed in \citet[][Table~D.3, p.144]{Feistel_TEOS_manual_2010}, together with updated values from the molar absolute sea-salt entropies $\Delta_r S^{\circ}_m$ listed in the ``Selected auxiliary data'' in the NEA-TDB Tables~IV.1 and IV.2 of \citet[][S(G92), p.64-83]{Grenthe_al_NEA_TDB_1992} retained in \citet{Grenthe_al_NEA_TDB_2020}, including uncertainty intervals.
+Moreover, Millero's articles suffer from the fact that they do not take into account the two species OH${}^{-}$ and CO${}^{aq.}_{2}$ considered in the more recent studies and TEOS10.

+Due to all these inaccuracies and outdated references in the papers by ML76 and M83, it was desirable to use updated and more recent values for the sea-salts entropies and concentrations, like the TEOS10's sea-salts values listed in \citet[][Table~D.3, p.~144]{Feistel_TEOS_manual_2010}.
+It was also necessary to use updated values for the molar absolute sea-salt entropies $\Delta_r S^{\circ}_m$, like those listed in the ``Selected auxiliary data'' in the NEA-TDB Tables~IV.1 and IV.2 of \citet[][S(G92), p.~64-83]{Grenthe_al_NEA_TDB_1992} and retained in \citet{Grenthe_al_NEA_TDB_2020}, including uncertainty intervals.